To enable nodes in a Kubernetes cluster to access services that listen on 127.0.0.1,

 - kube-proxy v1.18.0~v1.18.3

 - kube-proxy v1.17.0~v1.17.6

 By default, in a Kubernetes cluster, users must be authenticated to access services that listen on 127.0.0.1, and kube-apiserver disables unprotected ports.
-Therefore, this vulnerability does not affect Kubernetes clusters.
 The kubelet service opens read-only port 10255 that is bound to 0.0.0.0 but does not require user authentication.
-Attackers can access the kubelet service from containers that use the host network or privileged containers through port 10255 even if the vulnerability is fixed. <input tabindex="-1" class="dnt" readonly="readonly" value="Do Not Translate">
+Attackers can access the kubelet service from containers that use the host network or privileged containers through port 10255 even if the vulnerability is fixed.
+Therefore, this vulnerability has little impact on the ACK cluster.

 Assume that an attacker has the permission to configure a host network or log on to a container that has CAP_NET_RAW enabled.
 The attacker may exploit this vulnerability to obtain the socket addresses of services that listen on 127.0.0.1.
-If services on a node listen on 127.0.0.1 and does not authenticate users, an attacker may exploit this vulnerability to access the services.
-For more information, see CVE-2020-8558.
+If services on a node listen on 127.0.0.1 and the services do not require user authentication, an attacker may exploit this vulnerability to access the services.
+For more information, see Issue.

 - If kube-apiserver opens the unprotected port, an attacker may exploit this vulnerability to access the kube-apiserver information.
 In this case, this vulnerability has high severity and is scored 8.8.
 The default unprotected port for kube-apiserver is 8080.